canro91/canro91.github.io/_posts/2021-03-08-HowNotToWriteDynamicSQL.md

 GO
 ```

-We moved the exact same query to a string and ask SQL Server to execute that query.
+We moved the exact same query to a string and ask SQL Server to execute that string.
 That won't make any difference between the execution plans of both versions.
 We only put makeup on the problem. _Arggg!_

 ## With Dynamic SQL, the right way

 With Dynamic SQL, we want to create smaller queries for the different set of parameters passed to our stored procedure.

-We need to add only the comparisons for the parameters passed with non-default values.
+We need to add only the comparisons and clauses for the parameters passed with non-default values.

 Let's rewrite the stored procedure to include the conditions to the WHERE based on the parameters passed.